rewbycraft/Archivalry/README.md

 * You need to use the distro specific method for restarting a service to restart the archivalry service where the debian guide uses the ````sudo service archivalry restart```` command.

 ###Manually
-So far I haven't gotten a proper install procedure together when doing manual installs.
+So far I haven't gotten a proper install procedure together when doing manual installs, as such, this may not work.
 The basic gist of the process is this:
 * Get source
 * Run ````sbt assemble```` (make sure to have sbt installed)